 They gratefully accepted those first refreshing sips of water from their Christian neighbors, often offering kind words and greetings in return.

 While my personal role in assembling the packages was small, it gave me a glimpse into the local Christian church in my city and of their love for their Muslim neighbors.

 We prayed that these packages would be a sign of peace and be a tangible example of Christ’s love for our Muslim neighbors.

-My conversations with women here took on a different tone during Ramadan, when many people develop a more religious lifestyle.
-They read the Quran more diligently, visit the mosque for prayer more frequently, and also try to convert non-Muslims more vocally.
+My conversations with women took on a different tone during Ramadan, when many people develop a more religious lifestyle.
+They read the Quran more diligently, visited the mosque for prayer more frequently, and also tried to convert non-Muslims more vocally.

-It was during Ramadan that I saw how earnestly my Muslim friends try to please God.
+It was during Ramadan that I saw how earnestly my Muslim friends tried to please God.

 Girls that usually expressed disinterest or complacency towards their religion began practicing more visibly.
 One friend told me, “This is the time of year to prove that I am good enough to go to heaven.
 If I do the right thing now, that makes up for all of the wrong things I’ve done this year.”